We’re interconnected. We’re FOMO sufferers. We feel guilty that we’re constantly plugged in.

 You need to be a bit lucky and be open to new ideas, tools and experiences.
 You need also to know you can’t know everything.

-- Collaboration is key, everywhere, every time and interviews are a very important step of establishing one.
+- Collaboration is key, everywhere, every time and interviews are a very important step in establishing one.
 This year I’ve been interviewed by:

 Italian Kingdom, an online magazine telling stories of Italians living abroad